oiax/tgweb/README.md

 ### Adding a layout

-Layouts are HTML files placed in the `src/layouts` directory under the working directory.
+Layouts are HTML files placed in the `src/layouts` subdirectory under the working directory.

 A layout must satisfy the following two conditions: 1: